-This Offer is being made through the Book Building Process, in terms of Rule 19(2)(b) of the Securities Contracts (Regulation) Rules, 1957, as amended ("SCRR") read with Regulation 229 of the SEBI ICDR Regulations and in compliance with Regulation 253 of the SEBI ICDR Regulations wherein not more than 50.00% of the Net Offer shall be available for allocation on a proportionate basis to Qualified Institutional Buyers ("QIBs") (the "QIB Portion"), provided that our Company and the Selling Shareholder in consultation with the BRLMs may allocate up to 60.00% of the QIB Portion to Anchor Investors on a discretionary basis ("Anchor Investor Portion").
-One-third of the Anchor Investor Portion shall be reserved for domestic Mutual Funds, subject to valid Bids being received from the domestic Mutual Funds at or above the Anchor Investor Allocation Price in accordance with the SEBI ICDR Regulations.
-In the event of under-subscription or non-allocation in the Anchor Investor Portion, the balance Equity Shares shall be added to the QIB Portion (other than the Anchor Investor Portion) ("Net QIB Portion").
-Further, 5.00% of the Net QIB Portion shall be available for allocation on a proportionate basis to Mutual Funds only, and the remainder of the Net QIB Portion shall be available for allocation on a proportionate Fortion).
-Further, 3,00% of the Net QIS Portion shall be available for allocation on a phopotrolinal basis to all QIB Bidders, including Mutual Funds, subject to valid Bids being received at or above the Offer Price.
-However, if the aggregate demand from Mutual Funds is less than 5,00% of the Net QIB Portion, the balance Equity Shares available for allocation in the Mutual Fund Portion will be added to the remaining Net QIB Portion for proportionate allocation to QIBs.
-Further, not less than 15,00% of the Net Offer shall be available for allocation on a proportionate basis to Non-Institutional Investors and not less than 35,00% of the Net Offer shall be available for allocation to Retail Individual Investors in accordance with the SEBI ICDR Regulations, subject to valid Bids being received from them at or above the Offer Price.
+This Offer is being made through the Book Building Process, in terms of Rule 19(2)(b) of the Securities Contracts (Regulation) Rules, 1957, as amended ("SCRR") read with Regulation 229 of the SEBI ICDR Regulations and in compliance with Regulation 253 of the SEBI ICDR Regulations wherein not more than 50.00% of the Net Offer shall be available for allocation on a proportionate basis to Qualified Institutional Buyers ("QIBs") (the "QIB in compliance with Regulation 253 of the SEBI ICDR Regulations wherein not more than 50.00% of the Net Offer shall be available for allocation on a proportionate basis to Qualified Institutional Buyers ("QIBS") (the "QIB Portion"), provided that our Company and the Selling Shareholder in consultation with the BRLMs may allocate up to 60.00% of the QIB Portion to Anchor Investors on a discretionary basis ("Anchor Investor Portion").
+One-third of the Anchor Investor Portion shall be reserved for domestic Mutual Funds, subject to valid Bids being received from the domestic Mutual Funds at or above the Anchor Investor Portion (other than the Anchor Investor Portion).
+Further, 5.00% of the Net QIB Portion (other than the Anchor Investor Portion) ("Net QIB Portion").
+Further, 5.00% of the Net QIB Portion shall be available for allocation on a proportionate basis to Mutual Funds only, and the remainder of the Net QIB Portion shall be available for allocation on a proportionate basis to Mutual Funds only, and the remainder of the Net QIB Portion shall be available for allocation in the Mutual Funds being received at or above the Offer Price.
+However, if the aggregate demand from Mutual Funds is less than 5.00% of the Net QIB Portion in the Mutual Funds available for allocation in the Mutual Funds available for allocation in the Mutual Funds available for allocation on a proportionate basis to Non-Institutional Investors and not less than 35.00% of the Net Offer shall be available for allocation to Retail Individual Investors in accordance with the SEBI ICDR Regulations, subject to the Mutual Funds are the Offer shall be available for allocation to Retail Individual Investors in accordance with the SEBI ICDR Regulations, subject to the Mutual Funds are the Offer shall be available for allocation to Retail Individual Investors in accordance with the SEBI ICDR Regulations, subject to the Mutual Funds are the Offer shall be available for allocation to Retail Individual Investors in accordance with the SEBI ICDR Regulations to valid Bids being received from them at or above the Offer Price.
 All Potential Bidders, other than Anchor Investors, are required to participate in the Offer by mandatorily utilising the Application Supported by Blocked Amount ("ASBA") process by providing details of their respective ASBA Account (as defined hereinafter) in which the corresponding Bid Amounts will be blocked by the Self Certified Syndicate Banks ("SCSBs") or under the UPI Mechanism, as the case may be, to the extent of respective Bid Amounts.
 Anchor Investors are not permitted to participate in the Offer through the ASBA process.
-For details, please refer to the chapter titled "Offer Price.
-Have a proportion of a proportion of a proportion and proportion of a proportion of a proportion of the Net QIB Portion, shall be available for allocation to the Net QIB Portion of the Net QIB Portion, shall be available for allocation to QIBs.
-Further, not less than 15.00% of the Net QIB Portion, the balance Equity Shall be available for allocation to QIBs.
-Further, not less than 15.00% of the Net QIB Portion of the Net QIB Portion, the balance Equity Shall be available for allocation to QIBs.
-Further, not less than 15.00% of the Net QIB Portion, the balance Equity Shall be available for allocati Procedure" on page 210 of this Draft Red Herring Prospectus
+For details, please refer to the chapter titled "Offer Procedure" on page 210 of this Red Herring Prospectus.